 THE world is wind, sky, bog and horizon.
 Nothing more exists except the cries of birds.
 Time, being a concept of man, is not required here.
 There is only now.
 And dead dreams among the flowers.
 What were those lines Patrick Kavanagh once wrote . . ?

 Watch him, watch him, that man on a hill whose spirit

 Is a wet sack flapping about the knees of time.

 He lives that his little fields may stay fertile when his own body

 Is spread in the bottom of a ditch under two coulters crossed in Christ’s Name.

 Jesus.
 Tragedy and futility.
-Stick your boot in the turf of this island and they well up with the bog water.
+Stick your boots in the turf of this island and they fill up with the bog water.
 My spirit isn’t a wet sack flapping – it’s the call of the curlew.
 But a few miles to the south amid the debris and cracked voices of East Belfast – where anniversaries stand like Neolithic heel stones – people are sweeping up glass as black smoke from burning tyres drifts above the roofs.
 Plenty of spirits flapping like wet sacks about the knees of time down there.